Buttigieg leads 2020 rivals in Wall Street contributions

 Sullivan & Cromwell “essentially designed the bailouts on behalf of all the too-big-to-fail banks,” said Kevin Connor, executive director of the Public Accountability Initiative, an organization that tracks corporate and big-money involvement in politics.

-Buttigieg’s team argues his campaign has broad support, noting his average donation is $32 and that 98% of the donations are under $200.
+Buttigieg’s team argues his campaign has broad support, noting his average donation was $32 for the third quarter if 2019 and that 98% of the donations are under $200.
 Buttigieg spokesman Sean Savett said the candidate is “proud to be running a campaign that’s powered by more than 700,000 grassroots donors from across the country.”

 “The only promise any donor will ever get from Pete is that he’ll use that money to defeat Donald Trump,” Savett said in a statement.